axilleas/axilleas.github.io/src/posts/en/2013-06-12-fedora-rubygem-packaging.md

 Title: New in Fedora: How to package a Ruby gem
 Status: draft
 Category: geek
-Tags: fedora, gsoc, rubygem, ruby, packaging
+Tags: fedora, rubygem, ruby, packaging

 TODO: dude cookies -> dude lines :p